heldrida/call-moe-dee/README.md

 # Call Moe Dee

 Yo!
-Ain't me whoz gonna leave dirty ass calls in the wild!
-Call Moe Dee (inspired by Kool Moe Dee, Wild Wild West theme song) is a helper function that make's timed recursive calls, if a given condition does not pass after a given amount of time.
-When the condition test passes, a callback function is called, terminating it!
+Ain't me who's gonna leave calls in the Wild Wild West!
+Call Moe Dee (inspired by Kool Moe Dee, Wild Wild West theme song) is a helper function that make timed recursive calls, if a given condition does not pass.
+When the condition test passes, a callback function is called, terminating the timed recursive calls!
 Also, for each recursive or step in the call stack, there is a stepCallback callback function if required.
-Hell yeah!
-No mo' breaking necks guessing when you is able to make those godammit calls!
+So, hell yeah!
+No mo' breakin' neck guessing when you is able to make those goddam calls!

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/n_AMPcFym0Q/0.jpg)](http://www.youtube.com/watch?v=n_AMPcFym0Q "Kool Moe Dee - The Wild Wild West!")